erinkelsey/restaurantfinder-flutter/README.md

 A simple restaurant finder app using Flutter and Dart for iOS, Android and web.
 This app shows how to connect network data with the BLoC Pattern.

-Hosted web example here:
+Hosted web example here: http://restaurant-finder-flutter.s3-website-eu-west-1.amazonaws.com

 ## Functionality

+- Find restaurants by location and type of food served
+- View restaurant details
+- Favorite restaurants
--
+- View all favorite restaurants

 ## Install and Setup